petergridge/Irrigation-V5/readme_new.md

 ### What time will the program start?
 Four options are available to configure the start time.
-These can be selected from the 'Advanced option' menu in the configuration.
+These can be selected from the [Advanced option](#advanced-options) menu in the configuration.
 - Selector
   - Provides a time selector to input the scheduled start time.
 - Multi time